-3. Evaluation of methods
+4. Evaluation of methods

-This section describes evaluation of relative performance of different model parameterisations and inference schemes introduced in Sections 2.2 and 2.3.
+This section describes evaluation of relative performance of different model parameterisations and inference schemes introduced in Sections 3.2 and 3.3.
 We assess performance in terms of quality of estimation of distributions of return values corresponding to long return periods, estimated under models for large numbers of replicate samples of data from pre-specified underlying models.

-We simulate 100 sample realisations, each of size 1000 from three different underlying models, described below and referred to henceforth as Cases 1, 2 and 3, and further simulate 100 sample realisations of size 5000 from the same triplet of underlying models, referring to these as Cases 4, 5 and 6 respectively.
-We next estimate extreme value models for all sample realisations, model parameterisations and inference schemes.
-We assume that any sample realisation (for any Case) corresponds to a period \mathcal{T} years of observation.
-We then simulate 1000 replicates of return period realisations, each replicate consisting of observations of directional extreme values corresponding to a return period of $10 \times \mathcal{T}$, and estimate the distribution of the maximum observed (the $10\mathcal{T}$ -year maximum return value) for all model parameterisations and inference methods, by accumulation from the 1000 replicates.
-Return value simulations under models estimated using Bayesian inference proceed by sampling a different vector of model parameter estimates at random from the estimated joint posterior distribution of parameters and simulating the appropriate return period of events from the corresponding distribution, for each of the 1000 replicates.
-For ML inference, for each replicate, we sample the vector of model parameter estimates at random from a set of 100 parameter estimate vectors of generated by the bootstrap analysis.
-Return value distributions are estimated omnidirectionally (that is, including all directions) and for 8 directional octants centred on the cardinal and semi-cardinal directions (by considering only those observations from the return period realisation with the appropriate directional characteristics).
-For each sample realisation from Cases 4, 5 and 6, we estimate return value distributions for all parameterisations but for only mMALA inference, since as will be discussed in Section 3.3 below, the computational effort associated with any of mMALA, MH and MLE (with bootstrap resampling) for these Cases is large.
+We simulate 100 "sample realisations" each of size 1000 from three different underlying models, described below and referred to henceforth as Cases 1, 2 and 3, and further simulate 100 sample realisations of size 5000 from the same triplet of underlying models, referring to these as Cases 4, 5 and 6 respectively.
+We next estimate extreme values models for all sample realisations, model parameterisations and inference schemes.
+We assume that any sample realisation (for any Case) corresponds to a period T years of observation.
+We then simulate 1000 replicates of "return period realisations", each replicate consisting of observations of directional extreme values corresponding to a return period of $10 \times T$, and estimate the distribution of the maximum observed (the 10T-year maximum return value) for all model parameterisations and inference methods, by accumulation from the 1000 replicates.
+Return value distributions are estimated omnidirectionally (that is, including all directions) and for 8 directional octants centred on the cardinal and semi-cardinal direction (by considering only those observations from the return period realisation with the appropriate directional characteristics).
+For each sample realisation from Cases 4, 5 and 6, we estimate return value distributions for all parameterisations but for only mMALA inference, since as will be discussed in Section 4.3 below, the computational effort associated with any of mMALA, MH and MLE (for large numbers of bootstrap resamples) for these Cases is prohibitively large.

 We quantify the quality of return value inference by comparing the empirical cumulative distribution function generated under the fitted model for each sample realisation with that from simulation under the known underlying Case.
 We quantify the discrepancy between empirical distribution functions by estimating Kullback-Leibler, Cramer-von Mises and Kolmogorov-Smirnov statistics.
 We visualise relative performance by plotting the empirical cumulative distribution function of the test statistic over the 100 sample realisations, for each combination of Case, model parameterisation and inference method.
-We also compare performance in terms of prediction of the 37.5th percentile of the $10\mathcal{T}$ -year return value distribution, since this is often used in metocean and coastal design applications; it corresponds approximately to the location of the mode of a Weibull distribution with shape parameter ≈ 2 .
+We also compare performance in terms of prediction of the 37.5th percentile of the 10T-year return value distribution, since this sis often used in metocean and coastal design applications.
 However, we are not only interested in quality of inference, but also in computational efficiency.
-This is evaluated and illustrated in Section 3.3.
+This is evaluated and illustrated in terms of effective sample size, as discussed below in Section 4.3.